Treatments For Advanced Prostate Cancer

 - Radium-223 (Xofigo)

 - Autologous cellular immunotherapy, which is in late trial stage and although not currently available outside a trial setting in the UK, is likely to be licensed soon.

 Treatments to control and prevent symptoms caused by the spread of prostate cancer to the bones

 Radium-223 dichloride is now licensed and called Xofigo.
 This is not widely available in the UK but BPC is one of a relatively small number of specialist centres using this treatment.

-Zolidronic acid (Zometa) a bisphosphonate given by a 15 minute intravenous infusion every 3–4 weeks.
+Zolidronic acid (Zometa) is a bisphosphonate given by a 15-minute intravenous infusion every 3–4 weeks.
 It reduces the risk of bone complications, including pain and fractures.

 Xgeva (Denosumab): this is a newly licensed drug available at BPC.